JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

     }
     ```

-4. If you use the Android build feature in your Gradle configuration (`android.buildFeatures.compose = true`),
+4. If you use the Android build feature in your Gradle configuration (`android.buildFeatures.compose = true`)
    or directly reference the old Maven artifacts, you'll need to update these references:

    * Change `androidx.compose.compiler:compiler` to `org.jetbrains.kotlin:kotlin-compose-compiler-plugin-embeddable`
    * Change `androidx.compose.compiler:compiler-hosted` to `org.jetbrains.kotlin:kotlin-compose-compiler-plugin`

-5. If you are using compiler options for the Jetpack Compose compiler, they should now be set in the `composeCompiler{}` block.
+5. If you are using compiler options for the Jetpack Compose compiler, set them in the `composeCompiler {}` block.
    See [Compiler options](#compose-compiler-options-dsl) for reference.

    > The plugin provides defaults for several compiler options that were only specified manually before.